winkywong1/miniAdventureGame/README.md

 # miniAdventure
 A simple adventure game

-Member: 3035695189 Wong Wing Kei
+- Member: 3035695189 Wong Wing Kei
-Member: 3035691195 Mak Ka Ho
+- Member: 3035691195 Mak Ka Ho

+//

 Game description:
-We are planning to create a simple adventure game.
+- We are planning to create a simple adventure game.-
-There are three difficulty levels in total, "Easy", "Normal", "Hard".
+- There are three difficulty levels in total, "Easy", "Normal", "Hard".
-Every player gets 100% Strength at the beginning.
+- Every player gets 100% Strength at the beginning.
-There will be some hearts(to gain strength) and some obstacles(to loss strength).
+- There will be some hearts(to gain strength) and some obstacles(to loss strength).
-The player should try their best to catch the hearts and avoid the obstacles.
+- The player should try their best to catch the hearts and avoid the obstacles.
-Once the strength of player turns 0, the game will end and the player will lose.
+- Once the strength of player turns 0, the game will end and the player will lose.

 //